Information For Faculty & Staff

 Why There May Not Be Tutors For Every Course

-While tutors are available for about 130 courses in the credit curriculum, there will be some courses for which there are no tutors in a given semester.
+While tutors are available for many non-STEM courses in the credit curriculum, there will be some courses for which there are no tutors in a given semester.
 There are several possible reasons for this.

 One reason may be that there have been no requests for tutoring in a particular course.
 If there is no demand for tutoring, the program will not staff in that course, since it would mean hiring and training a tutor for whom there is no work.